Ambrish5211/SACRED-HEARTS/project-guidelines.md

 ---

 **Note:**
-- Make sure to configure all required environment variables in your `.env` file.
+- Make sure to configure all required environment variables in your `.env` files.
 - For production, use optimized builds and secure environment management.
 - You must have valid Cloudinary credentials for media upload features to work.